‘Nobody can stop it’: Makhachev outclasses Della Maddalena at UFC 322

 Shevchenko (26-4-1) won her 11th overall title fight once she swept the scorecards 50-45 against Zhang.

-Shevchenko displayed her full array of skills, sniping at her Chinese opponent and hurting her with punishing kicks to the body, and taking her to the mat and controlling her whenever she felt in danger.
+Shevchenko displayed her full array of skills, sniping at her Chinese opponent and hurting her with punishing kicks to the body, taking her to the mat and controlling her whenever she felt in danger.

 The fighter from Krygyzstan became the first female UFC fighter to record 60 career takedowns – and the fight indeed ended with Zhang on her back.